LondonCanoeClub/londoncanoeclub.github.io/pages/hours.md

 ---

 {% if true %}
-Our 2025 opening date has not yet been announced.
-Please check back for updates.

-Our typical summer hours are 10am-4pm on weekends, and some weekday evenings according to volunteer availability.
+Our typical summer hours are 10am-4pm on weekends.
+Please check our social media accounts for up to date hours.
 {% endif %}

 {% if false %}